1035976069lzm/goreporter/README.md

 A Golang tool that does static analysis, unit testing, code review and generate code quality report.
 This is a tool that concurrently runs a whole bunch of those linters and normalizes their output to a report:

+## NOTE
+This repository has been trancfered to [360EntSecGroup-Skylar/goreporter](https://github.com/360EntSecGroup-Skylar/goreporter)

 <!-- MarkdownTOC -->

 - [Supported linters](#supported-linters)